Poxidq/blog-app/README.md

-# This is sample blog project
+# This is just a sample blog project

 ### Spices:
 * React.js